Tamsin Stuart Art

 We had a play with some oil pastels for the first time for the preparatory sketches.
 Now they are fun!

-Usually do the ground before the subject but was refreshing to do it the other way round for a change.
+Usually do the background before the subject but was refreshing to do it the other way round for a change.

 SOLD